antoinensl/GalaxyBudsClient_Headtracking/README.md

 ---

 🎛️ Controls
+- Open the GalaxyBudsClient app and launch the spatial sensor test.
+Leave it open.
-- Key	Action
+- Key	Action of the script :
   - C	Calibrate orientation (set current rotation as forward)
   - Space	Cycle through axis mapping permutations
   - V	Confirm current mapping as preferred (saved for next launch)

 The selected mapping is persisted and reused automatically on next startup.